On This Page

 • Provide predefined pagination and authentication configurations that are specific that service.

-• In some cases, help normalize data structures for specific destinations.
+• In some cases, help normalize data structures for specific Destinations.

-About the Okta Rest Collector IO Pack
+About the Okta REST Collector IO Pack

 The Okta REST Collector IO Pack provides a pre-configured REST Collector and the necessary logic to handle JSON data collected from the Okta System Log API endpoint.
 It is built as a complete Source and Destination solution (which is why it has the IO prefix).
 This means that data collection and delivery happen entirely within the context of the Pack, eliminating the need to connect it to globally defined Sources and Destinations.